 Support the campaign

 Over the years, Safer Internet Day (SID) has become a landmark event in the online safety calendar.
-Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network as one of its earliest actions in 2005, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in approximately 180 countries and territories worldwide.
+Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network as one of its earliest actions in 2005, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 180 countries and territories worldwide.

 Read on to discover how you can get involved - not just on SID but all year round - and check out our range of resources and assets to the right to help you celebrate the day.